Divi5Lab

 Builder-bundled libraries.
 Elegant Themes ships a large layout library with Divi itself.
 Quality is professional; the catch is ubiquity — those layouts are the default starting point for every Divi site on the internet, and experienced eyes recognize them instantly.

 Lead magnets from layout shops.
 Shops like ours give away real layouts to earn an email address.
-The file is complete — the business model is the mailing list and the paid tier, not a crippled download.
-This is the honest version of free, and it's how every individual section in our catalog works.
+The file is complete — no locked modules, no watermark, no crippled download.
+This is the honest version of free, and it's how our entire catalog works: every single layout, section and full landing page is free, gated only behind an email address.

 Blog-post freebies.
 Tutorial sites attach layout files to articles.
 Quality varies wildly, and crucially, so does currency — a 2022 freebie predates Divi 5's format entirely.